 Diving into Metaphors and True Stories Behind the Experiments

 At the heart of The Human Centipede are various metaphors that rise from the visuals and lend new context and nuance to the premise.
 The most obvious of these is the parallels with Nazi Germany and the true stories coming from that time in history.
 During the Nazi rule, there were abounding rumors of German scientists trying to perform gross experiments on humans.
 Of special note were the experimental pursuits of notorious scientist, Dr. Josef Mengele.
+These were the sort-of true stories of Human Centipede-like experiments.

 These experiments put a gruesome crown on a time that was already abhorrent to the global populace.
 A lot of the tests resulted in injury, disability, trauma, and death for the unfortunate and unwilling participants.
 Some experiments were carried out on twins, who were forcibly sewn together to replicate conjoined twins who share a similar fate.
 Other experiments involving experimental transplants and grafts of bones, skin, muscles, and nerve, usually carried out without any anesthesia.